Women’s History Month

 The National Archives celebrates Women’s History Month, recognizing the great contributions that women have made to our nation.
 Learn about the history of women in the United States by exploring their stories through letters, photographs, film, and other primary sources.

 Employee Affinity Groups (EAGs) at the National Archives and Records Administration (NARA) serve as a forum for education, communication, and professional development.
-Through NARA's collaboration with the 2020 Women’s Vote Centennial Initiative (WVCI) to observe the 19th Amendment Centennial Celebration, members of WAG will be providing updates to NARA’s research pages, which will be featured on the WVCI website.
+During the commemoration of the centennial of the 19th Amendment, members of the National Archives Women's Affinity Group updated NARA’s research pages and enlarged the focus on women's rights.
+Explore the records featured on our Women's Rights page, and view selected images from the National Archives Catalog

 Forward with Roosevelt: A First Lady on the Front Lines